-Without a proper system in place to automate much of the decision-making, prompt staff to take holidays within an allotted time and keep track of all annual leave and RTT booking efficiently to pass on to payroll, the workload on HR and line managers would be crushing.
+Without a proper system in place to automate much of the decision-making, prompt staff to take holidays within an allotted time, and keep track of all annual leave and RTT booking efficiently to pass on to payroll, the workload on HR and line managers would be crushing.

-That way having both seperate means line managers can prompt employees to take their various types of leads at different points throughout the year to ensure no excess carry over, especially with the stipulation that RTT must be taken within a 15 month period.
+That way having both separate means line managers can prompt employees to take their various types of leads at different points throughout the year to ensure no excess carry over, especially with the stipulation that RTT must be taken within a 15 month period.

 Different Countries, Different Stories

 We hope we’ve shed a little light on what is clearly a quite complex way of working holidays.